MiguelMJ/Milua/README.md

 ## Features

-Right now the `milua` module only offers two functions:
+Right now the `milua` module only offers:

 - `add_handler(method, path, handler)` to associate a method and a path to a handler.
     - The handler function must accept the following arguments: